sett-and-hive/asciize/SECURITY.md

 ## Reporting a Vulnerability

-Please raise an issue and we'll triage it as soon as we can.
+Please raise an [issue](https://github.com/sett-and-hive/asciize/issues) and we'll triage it within 30 days.

+This is a sleepy low risk repostitory but we will disclose any serious security issues as they arise.